University Health, Counseling, and Testing Center Building

 East 13th Avenue and Agate Street

-The University Health Center is a unit in the Division of Student Life.
-The center provides comprehensive primary health care services for currently enrolled UO students who have paid student fees.
-These services are provided by a highly qualified staff that includes board-certified physicians and nurse practitioners, a dentist, registered nurses, laboratory and x-ray technicians, athletic trainers, physical therapists, pharmacists, dental hygienists, health educators, and support staff.
+The University Health Center is a unit in the Division of Student Services and Enrollment Management.
+The center provides comprehensive primary health care services for currently enrolled UO students who have paid student health fees.
+These services are provided by a highly qualified staff that includes board-certified physicians and nurse practitioners, dentists, registered nurses, certified medical assistants, laboratory and x-ray technicians, athletics trainers, physical therapists, pharmacists, dental hygienists, health promotion staff members, massage therapists, an acupuncturist, a dietician, and a support staff.

 - Diagnosis and treatment of acute illnesses and injuries

 - Dental care